cjhosken-studio/blender_studiotools/README.md

 ### 1. Simple Method
 - Install the addon as a **ZIP file**, just like any other Blender addon.
-You will need to make sure that you have `pip install PySide6` for the addon to work with anything Qt.
+You will need to make sure that you have `pip install -r requirements.txt` for the addon to work with anything Qt.

 ### 2. Advanced Method
-1. `pip install PySide6` for the blender dist
+1. `pip install requirements.txt` for the blender dist
 2. Set the `PYTHONPATH` environment variable to point to this folder.
 3. Run `load.py` before launching Python: